amoga-org/dump-files/README.md

 ## License

-This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

 ## Contributing